 Following an evaluation of the suite of mortality releases in summer 2012, further rationalisation of infant mortality products took place to avoid confusion for users and to minimise the variation in infant mortality figures from the use of different datasets.
-We discontinued Infant and perinatal mortality by social and biological factors, which contained very similar tables.
+ONS discontinued Infant and perinatal mortality by social and biological factors which contained very similar tables.
 To ensure the tables continue to best meet user needs, a few small changes to existing tables were made.
-These were outlined in the statistical bulletin: Childhood Mortality Statistics: Childhood, Infant and Perinatal, 2013.
+These were outlined in the Statistical Bulletin: Childhood Mortality Statistics: Childhood, Infant and Perinatal, 2013.

 On 1 October 1992, the legal definition of a stillbirth was changed from a baby born dead after 28 or more weeks completed gestation to one born dead after 24 or more weeks completed gestation.
 This means that figures for stillbirths from 1993 are not comparable with those for previous years.
 The effect of this change on figures for 1992 is analysed in the annual volume of birth statistics for that year (Office of Population, Censuses and Surveys (OPCS) 1994).